Freeway II: Confessions of a Trickbaby: Plot

 Upon their arrival in Tijuana, White Girl makes money by luring men to dark alleys on the promise of sex and mugging them.
-Cyclona and White Girl check into a run-down motel where they relax with beer, a shower and a vibrating bed.
-White Girl finally gives in to Cyclona's sexual advances toward her and the two of them become lovers.

-After a few days, the two lovers find a poster that shows Sister Gomez is in town.
-Sister Gomez appears to be a Catholic/spiritualist healer; Cyclona is very keen that they visit her, for Sister Gomez has protected her from abuse in the past, and might be able to help them.
-They visit Sister Gomez at her gaudy mission house.
-Sister makes an enormous roast feast for her "little movie star" (Cyclona) and the friend "with the hungry demon" (Crystal), referring to her bulimia.
+After they check into a run-down motel, White Girl finally gives in to Cyclona's sexual advances and the two of them become lovers.
+A few days later, the two lovers find a poster that shows Sister Gomez is in town.
+They visit Sister Gomez, who appears to be a Catholic/spiritualist healer, at her gaudy mission house.
+Sister Gomez prepares a large feast for her "little movie star" (Cyclona) and the friend with "the hungry demon" (Crystal), referring to her bulimia.

-Cyclona then disappears as White Girl is forced to work for Sister Gomez in the same way as she has been doing, in exchange for food.
-Finally, White Girl grows weary and makes her way to the basement, where she finds small children in a bondage room with a U.F.O shaped lantern.
-There is blood everywhere.
-Cyclona is hanging half-nude in a bondage style contraption.
-She tells White Girl that Sister Gomez made her watch while she chopped up children and made food out of them.
-She reveals that her ultimate plan for White Girl was to fatten her up with the meat of the children, and then serve White Girl up for dinner as well.
+Cyclona disappears as White Girl is forced to work for Sister Gomez in the same way as she has been doing, in exchange for food.
+White Girl grows suspicious and makes her way to the basement, where she finds small children in a bondage room.
+Cyclona is hanging half-nude in a bondage-style contraption.
+She tells White Girl that Sister Gomez made her watch while she killed children and made food out of them.
+She reveals that her ultimate plan was to fatten White Girl up with the meat of the children, and then serve White Girl up for dinner as well.
+Sister Gomez is revealed as Cyclona's earliest abuser.

-White Girl concludes that Sister Gomez is the witch-leader of a bizarre cult that rapes and eats children and then sells child pornography videos, protected by the front of a Catholic mission.
+White Girl concludes that Sister Gomez is the witch-leader of a bizarre cult that molests and eats children and then sells child pornography videos, protected by the front of a Catholic mission.
 Ready to deliver justice, White Girl frees Cyclona and kills all the cult members; she also reveals Sister Gomez to be a trans woman.
-Not succumbing to bullets, Sister Gomez is thrown in the oven.
+Since Sister Gomez is a cannibal, White Girl and Cyclona throw her in the oven.
 Burning, Sister Gomez screams of her 100,000 years of terror and the revenge from her father Jupiter that will ensue.

-White Girl, keeping a promise made earlier, is forced to kill Cyclona in a tearful scene rather than allow her to be captured.
-Cyclona, wishing to leave behind a life of abuse and violence, hopes to be reincarnated as an eagle (we discover that Sister Gomez was her earliest abuser).
-White Girl makes a deal with the federales and leaves with her lawyer/pimp, stating "I'm not hungry anymore."
+White Girl, keeping a promise made earlier, is forced to kill Cyclona rather than allow her to be captured.
+Cyclona, wishing to leave behind a life of abuse and violence, hopes to be reincarnated as an eagle.
+White Girl makes a deal with the Federales and leaves with her lawyer/pimp, stating, "I ain't hungry no more."